prethishmathew/swiftApp/README.md

 When a student practices a flashcard deck, their brain is given a clue on the front side and they attempt to actively recall the information on the back.
 This makes using Flash Cards for Multiplication such a compelling app of memorizing multiplication tables.

-Version 1.0 (Build 1.1(3)) :
+Version 1.0 (Build 1.1(3)) :  Aug 18, 2016 at 3:47 PM
 --------------------------------------
 Ready for Sale
 Released: Sep 09, 2016
 Compatibility: Requires iOS 8.2 or later.
 Compatible with iPhone, iPad, and iPod touch.